huggingface/transformers/docs/source/en/autoregressive_generation.md

 ## Generation with LLMs

-Let's start with the original and most popular use-case of autoregressive generation with transformers: language models.
-A language model trained on causal language modeling will take as input a sequence of text tokens, and will return the probability distribution for the next token.
+Let's start with the original and most popular use case of autoregressive generation with transformers: language models.
+A language model trained on causal language modeling will take a sequence of text tokens as input, and returns the probability distribution for the next token.
 Here's how your LLM's forward pass looks like:

 <!-- [GIF 1 -- FWD PASS] -->
 <figure class="image table text-center m-0 w-full">